Introduction to pypomp

 theta_list = pp.Pomp.sample_params(param_bounds, n, subkey)

 We do not have real data in this example, so we generate our own.
-To make this example cleaner, we cheat a little bit by using the function LG() to construct the completed linear Gaussian model object and then generate the data using simulate() (a future update will make it easier to populate a data-less Pomp object with simulated data).
+We do this by creating a dummy data frame with the desired observation times and column names, and then we generate the observations using Pomp.simulate(), which returns a new Pomp object with simulated data.

 key, subkey = jax.random.split(key)